 On the recruiting front, FSU’s 2021 basketball recruiting class had the gears churning.
 Bryce McGowens, who played Wren High School in Piedmont, South Carolina last season, committed to Florida State in February 2020.

 Unfortunately, things didn’t work out.
-FSU is still an option, but he backed out of his pledge to the ACC basketball program eight months later.
+He backed out of his pledge to the ACC basketball program eight months later.

 Bryce McGowens DeCommits From Florida State

 There’s a lot of change happening for shooting guard Bryce McGowens this year.
-He earned five-star status, transferred to Legacy Charter (Legacy Early College), and backed out of his commitment to Florida State.
+He earned five-star status, transferred to Legacy Charter (Legacy Early College), in Greenville, South Carolina, and backed out of his commitment to Florida State.

 McGowens is now the 25th overall prospect in the country according to the 247Sports Composite Rankings.